FabLabLimerick/fablablimerick.github.io/app/_posts/events/2015-07-27-EVENT-fab-lab-limerick-summer-camp-age-9-12.md

 category: events
 layout: "single-event"
 published: true
-title: "Fab Lab Summer Camp 6-8"
+title: "Fab Lab Summer Camp 9-12"
-slug: "fab-lab-limerick-summer-camp-age-6-8"
+slug: "Fab-Lab-Limerick-Summer-Camp-Ag-9-12"
-permalink: "/events/fab-lab-limerick-summer-camp-age-6-8/"
+permalink: "/events/fab-lab-limerick-summer-camp-age-9-12/"
-hours: "20th to 24th July 11.30-15.30"
+hours: "27th to 31st  July 11.30-15.30"
-fee: €100 per child
+fee: €100 per Child
 soon: false
 past: false
-imageurl: "/events/fab-lab-limerick-summer-camp-age-6-8.jpg"
+imageurl: "/events/fab-lab-limerick-summer-camp-age-9-12.jpg"
 imagedisplay: false
-excerpt: "Fab Lab Limerick invites kids aged 6 to 8 to take part in a week long summer camp.
+excerpt: "Fab Lab Limerick invites kids aged 9 to 12 to take part in a week long summer camp.
 Boys and girls will explore their imagination and creativity using digital technologies!"
+imagecredits: Michael Mc Laughlin
-description: "Fab Lab Limerick invites kids aged 6 to 8 to take part in a week long summer camp.
+description: "Fab Lab Limerick invites kids aged 9 to 12 to take part in a week long summer camp.
 Boys and girls will explore their imagination and creativity using digital technologies!"
-imagecredits: Michael Mc Laughlin
 ---

-### 20-24 July
+### 27-31 July

-Fab Lab Limerick invites kids aged 6 to 8 to take part in a week long summer camp.
+Fab Lab Limerick invites kids aged 9 to 12 to take part in a week long summer camp.
 Boys and girls will explore their imagination and creativity using digital technologies!

 ### Day 1